Fishier1224/URC2526-Programming/README.md

 ## Overview

-This branch contains all code intended to run on the **NVIDIA Jetson** onboard computer of the rover.
+This branch contains all code intended to run on the **NVIDIA Jetson Orin Nano** onboard computer of the rover.
 This includes perception, autonomy, communication with the base station, and integration with ROS 2.

+This Github repository also contains all the code to run locally on your own computer.

 > **Note:** This is the `main` branch.
 For other subsystems, check the other branches in this repo.